Misunderstandings About Medicaid's Complex Laws Can Result in Tragic Consequences

 - It's against the law to give away your assets in order to qualify for Medicaid.

-- You can't get Medicaid if you have given away assets within the last 36 months.
+- You can't get Medicaid if you have given away assets within the last 36 months (now 60 months in 2016).

 Within each of these myths is the ring of truth, perhaps accounting for how persistent they have remained in the public mind.